Quadralific/Quadralific/README.md

 # Hello There!!! 👋
-I'm QuadraBoy, a 16-year-old Filipino programmer who loves to program and discover the unknown.
+I'm Quadralific, a 16-year-old Filipino programmer who loves to program and discover the unknown.

 ---